Jump to Main Content

 • Are mentor/mentee meetings remote or in person?

-• Great question!
-Mentor/mentee pairs decide this based on their locations, schedules, and personal preferences.
-Pairs located far apart may choose to meet at professional conferences.
+• Mentor/mentee pairs decide this based on their locations, schedules, and personal preferences.
+Pairs located far apart may choose to meet at professional conferences if they want to meet in person but cannot do so on a monthly basis.

 • How are mentors and mentees paired together?

-• Faculty sponsor Helene Williams and the student iSTAMP coordinators arrange the iSTAMP pairings prior to each academic year.
-Matches are made based on needs and preferences expressed on the application forms.
+• Faculty sponsor Helene Williams and the student iSTAMP coordinators arrange the iSTAMP pairings prior to each academic year by reviewing the application documents.
+Matches are made based on needs and preferences expressed by both alumni and students.
 If you have questions, please reach out to istamp@uw.edu.

 Become a Mentor